 As for Poland’s capital, Warsaw is by far the largest city in Poland and is one of the ten biggest in the EU as a whole, making it the obvious choice for anyone looking for big city living in Poland.

 It has changed dramatically since the fall of communism, having already had to virtually rebuild itself following near total destruction during World War II.
 Warsaw today is a bustling capital with the skyscrapers of its business district towering over historic neighbourhoods.
-Today it feels as though Warsaw is finally moving on from its dark past and is going through something of a renaissance as a major cultural and economic hub which is drawing in people from far and wide.

 While Warsaw is Poland’s most expensive city, it’s still good value compared to most other European capitals and other cities of its size.
-The higher cost of living, certainly isn’t putting Poles off from moving though and Warsaw’s population is growing faster than any of the other 15 largest cities in the country.

-Estimated Living Costs in Warsaw – 700-1100 Euros/month
+Estimated Living Costs in Warsaw – 950-1450 Euros/month

 4. Wroclaw